 The LFT measures various enzymes in the blood that are produced by the liver.
 Long term alcohol intake causes damage and inflammation of the liver, causing an abnormal result.
 The test will look for the level of certain makers associated with liver damage, including Total Protein, Albumin, and Globulin.

-If the level of a marker is above or below the normal range, this can indicate the liver is not functioning correctly.
+As a result, if the level of a marker is above or below the normal range, this can indicate the liver is not functioning correctly.

 CDT is widely recognised as a bio-marker of chronic alcohol consumption.
 Transferrin is produced in the liver.
 When a person is drinking alcohol at a chronic level, carbohydrates are removed from the transferrin molecule.

-This means when there is a high percentage of transferrin with reduced amounts of carbohydrates (CDT), it can indicate the sample donor is abusing alcohol.
+Therefore, when there is a high percentage of transferrin with reduced amounts of carbohydrates (CDT), it can indicate the sample donor is abusing alcohol.

-The CDT analysis covers a period of approximately 2 weeks, whereas an abnormal LFT result is caused by sustained excessive drinking.
+The CDT analysis covers a period of approximately 2 weeks.
+Whereas an abnormal LFT result is caused by sustained excessive drinking.